-Best RPGs on PS5 2022: Best PlayStation 5 role-playing games
+Best RPGs on PS5 2023: The best role-playing games on PlayStation 5

-The PlayStation 5 is a great place to play them, too, with loads of titles that branch out across different styles and settings to offer up a diverse range of potential experiences.
-We've hand-picked a selection of the very best role-playing games on Sony's console, for your consideration.
-Below you'll find links to our other PS5 guides in case you want a different genre.
+The PlayStation 5 is an ideal place to play them, too, with loads of titles that branch out across different styles and settings to offer up a diverse range of potential experiences.
+We've hand-picked a selection of the very best role-playing games on Sony's console, all for your consideration.
+Below you'll find links to our other PS5 guides, just in case you want a different genre.

 What are the best RPGs on PS5?